michaelahicks/Sentiment_Classifier_Course_Project/README.md

 # Sentiment_Classifier_Course_Project
-This is a simple sentiment classifier the the Python 3 Programming Course offer by the University of Michigan on Coursera.
+This is a simple sentiment classifier form the Python 3 Programming Course offer by the University of Michigan on Coursera.

 Project Instructions